 Mardaani 2 Movie Review: Rani Mukerji And Vishal Jethwa's Engaging Thriller Exposes A Harsh Reality!

-"Ab tu kisi ladki ko haath laga ke toh dikha, Tujhe itna maarungi ki teri twacha se teri umar ka pata hee nahi chalegaa," thunders Rani Mukerji's Shivani Roy on the phone, as she sets out to challenge a young serial killer who preys on females and leaves their bodies battered and bruised.
+"Ab tu kisi ladki ko haath laga ke toh dikha, Tujhe itna maarungi ki teri twacha se teri umar ka pata hee nahi chalegaa," thunders Rani Mukerji's Shivani Roy on the phone as she sets out to challenge a young serial killer, who preys on females and leaves their bodies battered and bruised.
 Her angst is quite relatable in the current context of violence against women in the country.
 Does 'Mardaani 2' hit you hard in the gut?
 Let's find out here.

-What's Yay: The performances of Rani Mukerji and Vishal Jethwa.
+What's Yay: Performances of Rani Mukerji and Vishal Jethwa.

-What's Nay: The writing falters at places; 'in-your-face' approach while talking about women empowerment in a scene.
+What's Nay: The writing falters at places; the 'in-your-face' approach the makers take while talking about women empowerment in a scene.

 Popcorn Refill: Interval.